 Survey SAYS… Americans Think Buying a Home Is a Good Financial Decision!
 The NAR 2015 Housing Pulse Survey, which measures consumers’ attitudes and concerns about housing issues, found that the top three reasons cited to own a home was:

 - living in a stable and safe environment;

 - choosing where to live / neighborhood;

 Over 83% of Americans continue to believe that owning a home is a good financial decision, despite cost concerns.
+Sometimes, you might need to sell you property to get some cash and buy a bigger or better house.
+Check out https://tylerhousebuyers.com to learn more about this option.
 The number of renters who are now thinking about purchasing a home has increased since the last survey in 2013, up from 36 percent to 39 percent.
 If you are planning to buy a house in San Antonio, contact We Buy Houses companies in San Antonio, TX as they have a lot of good options you would want to consider.

 Some key findings from the year’s survey include: